-Site Selection/Site Audits
+Site Selection/ Site Audits

-1. Students create their preference list of rotations on-line in PharmAcademic using the list of sites and preceptors that have worked with LECOM in the past.
+- 1. Students create their preference list of rotations on-line in PharmAcademic using the list of sites and preceptors that have worked with LECOM in the past.
 Preceptors provide their availability on-line in PharmAcademic during the fall.
 The randomized match is run in late fall and the preliminary schedule is released prior to Thanksgiving.
-Students can then request changes to their schedule by swapping with classmates or selecting from remaining availability.
-Specific instructions on the process, including requesting new sites, will be provided by each campus Director of Experiential Education.

-- 2. Students are not permitted to rotate in the same capacity with a coexisting or previous employer or under the direct supervision of a family member.
+Specific instructions on the process, including requesting new sites, will be provided by each campus Director of Experiential Education. - 2.
+Students are not permitted to rotate in the same capacity with a coexisting or previous employer or under the direct supervision of a family member.
 If any potential conflict of interest may occur due to a relationship between the student and any individual at a site or the site itself, the student may not rotate at the site.
 Students may not complete more than two rotations at the same location (including both IPPE and APPE) unless a substantial difference in the learning experience can be demonstrated. - 3.
 Students are responsible for any expenses associated with the rotation.
 Students should not accept any remuneration from the site. - 4.
 Rotation dates are firm and CANNOT be changed except for extreme hardships and must be approved by the Director of Experiential Education.
 A "Rotation Change Request" (located on the portal) must be completed and submitted to the Director of Experiential Education to document the reason for the request. - 5.
 Students should be sure to inform the Office of Experiential Education immediately if there is a change in their assigned preceptor of record. - 6.
 A site may be audited by phone or in person to audit the compliance of with rotation requirements.